Etherpod/Ship-Enhancements/README.md

 - **Portable Campfire**: Adds a portable campfire to the ship next to your suit.
 Set it up wherever you want and roast a marshmallow.
 - **Portable Tractor Beam**: Adds a portable Nomai tractor beam to the ship near the ship log.
 Place it down somewhere if you need an extra boost in height.
 - **Portable Fuel Canister**: Adds a portable fuel tank inside the ship at the back.
 You can bring it around with you in case you need to refuel your jetpack while traveling.
 The fuel tank can completely refill your jetpack about 3 times before it runs out of fuel.
 - **Expedition Flag**: Adds a portable flag to the ship between the cockpit and the supplies section.
-Place it down somewhere if you want to mark some exploratory feat or if you want to mark where you've been.
+Placing it down will add a flag marker to your minimap.
   - You can add custom images to the **Expedition Flag**!
 If that sounds interesting, navigate to this mod's folder using the mod manager and open the folder named "ExpeditionFlagIcons".
 - **Add Radio**: Adds a radio to the cockpit.
 You can tune in to radio stations by inputting a 4-digit code.
 Slate posted the codes for a few of the classics on the wall behind the radio.
 - **Ship Tether**: Adds a few hooks to the ship cabin.
 You can attach these hooks to pretty much any surface- including the ship- and tether yourself to them.
 If you want to get even crazier, grab a second hook after tethering to one and tether to the new one; it will connect the two hooks together.
 - **Unlimited Items**: Lets you duplicate items inside the ship.
 - **Removable Gravity Crystal**: Lets you detach the ship's gravity crystal and place it somewhere else to create a localized gravity field.
 The removed gravity crystal will have the same strength as it did in the ship.
-- **Gravity Landing Gear**: Adds a switch to the cockpit that powers your landing gear with gravitational force, letting you stick to surfaces.
-It's a bit fragile though, and only works if your landing gear isn't damaged.
+- **Gravity Landing Gear**: Adds an interface to the cockpit that controls the new gravity technology built into your ship's landing gear.
+It will stop working if your landing gear is damaged.
 - **Thrust Modulator**: Adds an interface to the cockpit that lets you lower or disproportionately raise the maximum thrust your ship can use.
 Stacks with the smooth thrust option from General Enhancements.
 - **Persistent Input**: Adds a switch to the cockpit that, when enabled, lets you continue your last input when you unbuckle from the ship.
 Useful when you want to hold forward for 10 minutes and don't feel like actually holding it the entire time.
 - **Engine Switch**: Controls your ship's power and engine.
-The switch needs to be on if you want to use your ship.
+The switch needs to be turned on if you want to fly your ship.
 If the **Idle Fuel Consumption Multiplier** is above 0, it will only consume fuel when the ship is on.

 ## Decoration
 Haven't you ever wished your ship had a little more color?